Sn0wman8/Simple-Facemask-Detection/README.md

 ### 4. Launch the Frontend

-1. In the original terminal window (where you installed the frontend dependencies), navigate back to the `facemask` folder if you're not already there:
+1. In the original terminal window (where you installed the frontend dependencies), navigate back to the root folder if you're not already there:

-    `cd ../facemask`
+    `cd..`

 2. Start the frontend development server: